gunbux/fh-chun/slides.md

 ## **Least Keystrokes Principle**: You can do everything with a few keystrokes, and you can do everything with a few keystrokes well.

 ---
+layout: statement
+---

+# **Portable**: You can run bring your own config and run it in any remote environment

+---
 layout: two-cols
 class: px-5 self-center
 ---

-## Portable: You can run bring your own config and run it in any remote environment
 **This message was brought to you by vscode**

 ::right::